gwen-interpreter/gwen-gpm/README.md

 - Update/install the chrome driver version set in a property to the target/chrome-driver folder relative to current directory.
 If the version in the properties file is set to 'latest' then the latest version is updated in the cache and installed.
 Otherwise if the version is set to a specific release, then the update will behave like an install.
-  - `gwen-gpm -p path/to/file.properties update chrome-driver chrome.version target/chrome-driver`
+  - `gwen-gpm update chrome-driver chrome.version target/chrome-driver -p path/to/file.properties`

 Package Verification
 --------------------